ybizeul/ybFeed/README.md

 - Mobile usage is pretty limited as you cannot paste data currently
 - Security could probably be improved, tokens and PINs are stored in clear on the filesystem
-- Whole page with content is reloaded every 2s
 - No rate control or capacity limits, quite exposed to flooding as it is

 ### Building